 Baby Steps, Build Over Time Without Stress

-A resource library is something that can start small, then built over time as more information becomes available.
-Start small with FAQ's or recent industry related articles, help tips, and so on.
-Over time, the website's resource library will begin building itself with numerous industry related articles, how-to's, FAQ's and more.
+A resource library is something that can start small, then build over time as more information becomes available.
+Start with simple FAQ's or recent industry related articles, help tips, and so on.
+Over time, the website's resource library will begin growing with numerous industry related articles, how-to's, FAQ's and more.

-Constant and regular updates show that a website attempts to stay current and relevant.
-Google gives higher ranking in search results to recently updated sites, versus those websites that are rarely updated, or contain stale and out-dated information.
+- Constant and regular updates show that a website attempts to stay current and relevant.

 Providing a wealth of pertinent information is essential to any company's success from a consumer's point of view.
 An online resource library allows consumers and prospects the opportunity to make an informed buying decision.

-In addition, most will agree that a properly informed and educated customer is much easier to work with, than a customer who is ill-informed, or lacks the knowledge needed to make an informed, positive buying decision.
+In addition, most will agree that a properly informed and educated customer is much easier to work with; than a customer who is ill-informed, or lacks the knowledge needed to make a positive buying decision.

-By providing the customer the information necessary to educate themselves, a website's resource section allows employees more time to focus on assisting the customer versus educating the customer; provided all the information on the company's website is legitimate and accurate.
+By providing prospects the information necessary to educate themselves, a resource section allows employees more time to focus on assisting the customer, versus educating the customer; provided all the information on the website is legitimate and accurate.